 Non-fiction (other than non-expositional memoirs), stream of consciousness writing, children’s or middle-grade books, graphic or photographic books, and books that promote anti-social sentiments are of no interest to us.

-Email publisher(at)aiapublishing(dot)com with ‘Submission for AIA Publishing’ in the subject line.
+If you decide you’d like us to publish your book, please email publisher(at)aiapublishing(dot)com with ‘Submission for AIA Publishing’ in the subject line.

 - Book title, genre and word count;

-- Brief description of the work;
+- Brief description of the work (Max 250 words);

 - What makes it unique;